RonaldAllanRivera/featured-resource-block/README.md

 1. Go to **Settings → Resource Sync**.
 2. Configure:
-   - **API Key** – your API key (mocked for this assignment, but handled as real config).
+   - **API Key** – optional secret sent as an `X-Master-Key` header for private JSON endpoints (for example, jsonbin.io).
+Leave blank for public or local endpoints that do not require authentication.
-   - **API Endpoint** – the remote or local URL to fetch resources from (defaults to the assignment’s mock endpoint; the settings page also shows a local mock URL you can copy).
+   - **API Endpoint** – the full URL to the JSON feed to fetch resources from (for example, a jsonbin.io bin URL or a local REST URL).
    - **Enable Sync** – turn scheduled syncing on or off.
 3. Click **Save Changes**.